Assisted Living

 North Carolina

-The State-County Special Assistance Program helps North Carolina seniors pay for assisted living.[28]
-Referred to as adult care homes or family care homes, these licensed communities offer help with activities of daily living and 24-hour supervision.
-Seniors with Alzheimer’s disease or another type of dementia can live in special units within a community, and the program offers a different rate of assistance to these residents.
+The State-County Special Assistance Program helps North Carolina seniors pay for assisted living.[45]
+Referred to as adult care homes or family care homes, these licensed communities offer help with ADLs and provide 24-hour supervision.
+Seniors who have Alzheimer’s disease or another type of dementia can live in special units within a community, and the program offers a different rate of assistance to these residents.

-Eligibility requirements: North Carolina residents must be 65+ or disabled to qualify for the State-County Special Assistance Program.
+Eligibility requirements: North Carolina residents must be 65 and older or disabled to qualify for the State-County Special Assistance Program.
 The state will analyze an applicant’s special assistance needs, income, and assets to determine eligibility.

 North Dakota